Decision repealing the Decision on a temporary restriction of distributions

-To enhance credit institutions’ resilience and maintain financial system stability during the COVID-19 pandemic, the Decision on a temporary restriction of distributions imposes a restriction on credit institutions' distributions until 31 December 2021, which includes dividend distribution, creation of an obligation to make dividend distribution, redemption of own shares, award of variable remuneration and other forms of distributions.
+Pursuant to its Decision on a temporary restriction of distributions of 14 January 2021 (Official Gazette 4/2021, hereinafter referred to as: Decision), the Croatian National Bank imposed a restriction on credit institutions’ distributions until 31 December 2021, which includes dividend distribution, creation of an obligation to make dividend distribution, redemption of own shares and award of variable remuneration.

 Recommendation on actions in granting non-housing consumer loans